plw-study/MRML/README.md

 $ python train.py
 ```
 # Reference
-Detailed data analysis and method are in our paper:
+Detailed data analysis and method are in our paper.
+If you are insterested in this work, and want to use the dataset or codes in this repository, please star this repository and cite by:
 ```
 @INPROCEEDINGS{peng-MRML,
   author={Peng, Liwen and Jian, Songlei and Li, Dongsheng and Shen, Siqi},